 Requires a Master's degree in exercise physiology, nursing or similar science-based allied health curriculum to include a three-six month clinical internship in stress testing or cardiac rehab.
 Requires good communication and interpersonal skills as well as the ability to provide physical assistance to patients when needed.
 Must be BCLS certified and have completed ACSM Clinical Exercise Specialist or Registered Clinical Exercise Physiologist certification within one year of hire.
 Candidates need to demonstrate 12 Lead EKG interpretation and arrhythmia recognition skills.
 Previous work experience in stress testing or cardiac rehab is desirable.

-For more information about opportunities for stress testing at the Miller Family Heart & Vascular Institute, contact Theresa Guy at 216.445.9369, for cardiac rehab contact Michael Crawford at 216.444.1869.
+For more information about opportunities for stress testing at the Miller Family Heart & Vascular Institute, contact Gordon Blackburn at 216.444.8300, for cardiac rehab contact Michael Crawford at 216.444.1869.